yt-project/unyt/paper/paper.md

 comparisons below depict very directly the overhead for using a unit library over an equivalent operation that uses hard-coded unit-conversion factors.

-![A benchmark comparing the overhead for computing various NumPy `ufunc` operations.
-The operands of all binary `ufuncs` have the same units.
-See Figure 1 for a detailed explanation of the plot style.](ufunc.png)
+![A benchmark comparing the time to perform various binary arithmetic operations on input operands that have the same units.
+See Figure 1 for a detailed explanation of the plot style.](binary_same_units.png)

 ### Applying units to data